tatianamac/tm11ty/src/posts/dd-hubris-isnt-helpful.md

 I get it.
 The thing you build is being attacked, as is the community you stand for, and it's hard to just stand around and take a verbal beating.

 But consider that by responding with things that make fun of old Android devices or what not doesn't actually hurt Developer Foo, who you know has a ~~iPhone 11~~ Google Pixel 4.
-You're hurting the people who admire you who live in places and in contexts where that low-end Android is their ownly option.
+You're hurting the people who admire you who live in places and in contexts where that low-end Android is their only option.

 Dear Hashtag All Developers,